pittcsc/pittcswiki/README.md

 ## Instructions

-Since this fetches data from a Google Sheet, you need a Google Sheets API key to be able to run this.
-You can ask a CSC Officer to get you this key, which will be a JSON file you can save in the root of this project.
+You need to download an `.env` file and place it in the root of this repository to set up the appropiate environment variables.

-To start, run these commands
+Then to start, run these commands:

 ```
 yarn install